-General introduction, electronic configuration and general trends in physical and chemical properties of elements, anomalous properties of the first element of each group, diagonal relationship.
+General introduction, electronic configuration, general trends in physical (atomic radii, ionization energy, enthalpy, electron affinity and electronegativity) and chemical properties of elements (reaction with water, oxygen and halogens).
+Anomalous properties of the first element of each group and diagonal relationship.